Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in

 Kim Novak is possibly the most enigmatic beauty to ever grace the silver screen.
 Dubbed the “lavender blonde” by the studio publicity department, (who would tint her hair with lavender highlights) she manages to be glamorous and aloof yet still capable of warmth and vulnerability.
-Though originally intended as competition for Marilyn Monroe (coincidentally, Kim's real name actually is Marilyn), she instead created a film personae very much her own.
+Though originally intended as competition for Marilyn Monroe (coincidentally, Kim's real name actually is Marilyn), she instead created a film persona very much her own.
 Her voice is breathy but, rather than cute and childlike, hers is deep and sensual.
 And far from a dumb blonde, there is always an air of intelligence beneath Kim’s icy beauty.
 She has become the very personification of the cool blonde, and her indefinable and somewhat mysterious screen presence is unique in the history of film.

 Now retired, Kim’s inherent sense of mystery has extended into her real life as well.
 Rejecting the “Hollywood lifestyle,” she now lives a relatively quiet life in Oregon, raising horses and llamas with her veterinarian husband of 35 years.
 However, the films Kim has left for us live on, and anyone who has not yet become acquainted with this bewitching beauty, please keep reading!
 You’ll find here my recommended list of films both for Novak newbies and those who simply wish to know their favorite actress a little bit better.

-FYI: I chose the order of my Kim Novak top ten by considering each film's importance in Kim’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my Kim Novak top ten by considering each film's importance in Kim’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like IMDb and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Kim Novak film is missing, feel free to post a comment explaining why you would recommend it.